 1. Do I need to be a member of Community Bible Church to join the Academy?
 What are the requirements in South Carolina to homeschool legally?

 Answer: Yes, at least one parent must be an active member of CBC.
 If you do not meet this requirement, please do not fill out registration forms.

 2. How do I pick a curriculum for my student?

 Answer: Good question!
 There are many great resources out there and each family is unique.
 We recommend that you speak to other home educators and ask what has worked for them.
-A good way to do this is at the monthly home school support meetings, or the CBCCA Home School Blog.
+A good way to do this is at the monthly home school support meetings, or this blog.
 Most parents know their children best, and can therefore determine not only which program to use, but also which form of curriculum will best suit their students.

 3. Do we need to join HSDLA every year?

 Answer: Membership in HSLDA is optional.
 CBCCA has a group number that you can use to get a discount on the annual membership fee.
 Email Claudia Gay at firstname.lastname@example.org for the number.

 Answer: Progress reports for all students K-8th are due on November 15th, March 15 and June 15th.
 9-11th* grade Progress reports and transcripts are due: Jan 15th and June 15th. *12th grade transcripts are due May 13, 2022.